1Password Review 2025: Is It Safe + Worth the Price?

 1Password’s website has some helpful resources.
 It offers a quick guide to getting the app set up and running, plus plenty of how-to guides, articles, videos, and a detailed white paper explaining its features.

-Since 1Password only offers premium plans, I thought its support would be quicker — perhaps even offering a live chat service.
+Since 1Password only offers premium plans, I thought its support would include a live chat service.
 But while there’s no live chat, there is a wide range of support resources, and I always got useful responses to all my queries.

 What 1Password Can Do Better — There’s No Free Version

-While 1Password is the best password manager in 2024, there’s room for improvement in a few areas.
+While 1Password is the best password manager in 2025, there’s room for improvement in a few areas.
 For instance, 1Password could improve by including a free version and offering a money-back guarantee.
-Dashlane includes both of these — it provides a free version, and all of its premium plans have a 30 day money-back guarantee.
+Dashlane includes both of these — it provides a free version, and all of its premium plans have a 30-day money-back guarantee.

 That said, 1Password includes a 14-day free trial for all of its plans — which is pretty generous and lets you test it without any limitations.
 Many password managers impose severe limitations on their free versions.
 Dashlane restricts you to 25 passwords on a single device, and Kaspersky only lets you store 15 passwords — which really isn’t worth it.
 With 1Password’s free trial, at least you get access to all features without limitations.

 Another area where 1Password could improve is in its customer support.
-While I really liked its range of online resources and always got quick answers when I contacted them, having a live chat or phone support would go a long way — again, it’s something Dashlane’s already doing (though Dashlane lacks a support forum, which 1Password does have).
+While I really liked its range of online resources and always got quick answers when I contacted them, having a live chat or phone support would go a long way.
+Dashlane, for example, has a great live chat (though it lacks a support forum, which 1Password does have).

 1Password is great for both single users and families.
 Its Families plan is a great value — with both private and shared vaults, encrypted file storage, and coverage for 5 or more users.